 You’ve likely heard people use these terms interchangeably.
 So what’s the difference?

 “Mobile containment unit” is the most general term and refers to any type of mobile dust containment equipment that can be moved to various locations and used to contain dust.

 You may have also heard people use the term “ceiling access unit,” which refers to a mobile containment unit with the ability to reach up to and seal off above-ceiling work areas.
 Similarly, many units are also equipped for “wall access containment”.

 “HEPACART™” is a brand name of mobile dust containment units that is sometimes used as a generic term in the infection control field; much like we use “Kleenex” to refer to tissues.
 However, the term HEPACART™ refers to a specific model of mobile ceiling access unit that is equipped with an embedded negative air machine and HEPA-Filters (hence the name and common confusion).
 This brand of units is considered a “ceiling access unit” and is also lab-tested for effectiveness.
 Many models of mobile containment units and ceiling access units do not have these features, so be sure to investigate any units you’re thinking about purchasing or renting if you want these features included.

-Need help finding a mobile dust containment unit?
-Contact us at firstname.lastname@example.org.
+Need help finding the right mobile dust containment unit for your next project?
+Contact us at email@example.com.

 As president and chief executive officer, Dan focuses on the overall direction of the firm, strategic alliances, and business development, while upholding his commitment to clients to ensure their projects’ success.
 He remains involved in the field, applying his 30 years of experience to resolve the most complicated and high risk environmental hygiene issues encountered in healthcare facilities.